 Proactive Doorstep Care

-More than clinical care, PDC empowers families with knowledge and tools to manage their health, creating a trusted, community-based entry point to the health system.
-Rooted in the principles of universal health coverage and aligned with SDG 3, our model places communities at the heart of healthcare, reducing maternal and child mortality, preventing disease and delivering dignity and hope to every doorstep.
+More than clinical delivery, PDC empowers families with knowledge and confidence to manage their health, creating a trusted community-based entry point into the public health system.
+Rooted in the principles of universal health coverage and aligned with SDG 3, Proactive Doorstep Care places communities at the center of healthcare, reducing preventable deaths, strengthening health systems and delivering dignity and hope to every doorstep.

 Results of Proactive Doorstep Care (PDC)